chardskarth/obsidian-recent-edits/README.md

 ## Install

+### Via BRAT (recommended for now)

+1. Install the [BRAT plugin](https://github.com/TfTHacker/obsidian42-brat) from the Community plugins directory.
-1. In Obsidian: Settings → Community plugins.
+2. In Obsidian: Settings → BRAT → **Add Beta plugin**.
-2. If Restricted mode is on, turn it off.
-3. Click **Browse**, search for `Recent Edits`, and click **Install**.
+3. Paste: `cwagner223355/obsidian-recent-edits`
-4. Enable **Recent Edits** in the Community plugins list.
+4. Enable **Recent Edits** in Community plugins.

-5. Click the clock/history ribbon icon, or run **Open Recent Edits panel** from the command palette.
+Knox Timeline is not yet in the Community plugins directory.

 ## Settings